Dick's Last Resort

-Dick's Last Resort is a bar and restaurant chain in the United States, known for its intentional employment of an obnoxious staff.
-The chain consists of seventeen restaurants.
-The restaurant has its origins in Dallas with the original owner, Dick Chase's opening of a "fine-dining" establishment in 1985.
-The establishment was a complete failure, which resulted in bankruptcy.
-Rather than continue with the upscale restaurant motif, Dick retooled his efforts and decided to "go sloppy."
-Chase's likeness is still featured on their T-shirts and promotional materials.
-The end result was a success, leading to the creation of more locations.
+Dick's Last Resort is a bar and restaurant chain in the United States known for its intentional employment of an obnoxious staff who "purposely provide bad service".
+The chain was founded in Dallas, Texas, in 1985 by Richard "Dick" Chase and currently operates thirteen locations across the United States.

 In 1995, the company attempted to expand to Europe and opened a restaurant in London, but the effort was abandoned and the restaurant was sold in early 1996.

-The company is now owned by Deja Vu, a large entertainment and restaurant conglomerate, and the concept has expanded to dozens of states.

 Atmosphere

 Dick's Last Resort teaches its servers to be obnoxious.
-In addition to the staff, the decor is considered to be "wacky."
-The restaurant uses picnic-style tables and paper tablecloths.
+In addition to the staff, the decor is considered to be "wacky".
+The restaurants can have mismatched furniture and paper tablecloths.
 Patrons of Dick's are expected to be insulted, or placed in uncomfortable situations.
-Adult bibs and large, hand-made, paper hats with insults written on them are given to diners to wear during their stay.
-There are no napkins on the tables; they are generally thrown at the customers by the serving staff.
+A staple of Dick's is their hand-made paper hats with insults written on them given to diners to wear during their stay.
+Guests may have napkins and straws thrown at them by the serving staff.

 Menu

-Dick's menu is influenced by Southern cuisine, consisting of hamburgers, barbecue, and seafood items.
+Dick's menu is influenced by Southern cuisine, consisting of wings, burgers, ribs, chicken, and select seafood items.

-In addition to food and drink, Dick's offers souvenirs such as "Real Women Love Dick's" T-shirts and "I Love Dick's" bumper stickers.
+In addition to food and drink, Dick's offers souvenirs such as "Putting the F.U. in Fun" T-shirts and "I Love Dick's" bumper stickers.